gsoft-inc/github-guidelines/README.md

 ## Github Account

 GSoft doesn't have any specific requirements regarding which account you use to contribute to any of the organization repository.
-You can use your personal account or create a new account for GSoft related contributions.
+You can use your personal account or create a new account related to GSoft.

-However, before contributing, you must link your Github account to [GSoft Github organization](https://github.com/gsoft-inc).
+However, before contributing, you must associate your Github account to [GSoft Github organization](https://github.com/gsoft-inc).
 To do so, **open a ticket with infra** and ask to be added to the `gsoft-inc` organization on Github.

 ## Repository name